Ancient Vessels

 USS TEXAS BB-35

 Not all battleship Texas models are the same.
 For those of you who want to go cheap, be forewarned.
-Some bad models out there have hulls that contain no beautiful curves.
+Some bad models out there have hulls that have very bad shape.
 The main guns are very wrong.
-The deck, if wood, look cheap in pale yellow.
+The deck looks cheap in pale yellow.
 Railings are primitive.
-Quad 40 mm Bofors AA guns are very wrong or don't exist.
-Ladders without handrails, airplane without cockpit glass, ugly boats.
-It take us a mere few minutes to see those and we do not want to spend time on the worst battleship creation ever existed.
+Quad 40 mm Bofors AA guns are very wrong or missing.
+Ladders without handrails, airplane without cockpit glass.

 USS Texas was considered the most powerful warship afloat because of her ten 14"/45 guns in five twin turrets.
 She is notable for being the first US battleship to become a permanent museum ship, the first battleship declared to be a US National Historic Landmark, and is the only remaining World War I–era dreadnought battleship.
 She is also noteworthy for being one of only eight remaining ships and the only remaining capital ship to have served in both World Wars.